ABOUT

 So in 2002, Carl ran for Forest Preserve Commissioner and won.

-Carl has been off of the Commission for 7 years.
-During that time District 5 has had no new trail segments, educational facilities, or recreational facilities.
+Carl has been off of the Commission for 13 years.
+During that time District 5 has had no new educational facilities or recreational facilities.
 Greene Barn's Phase 2 has not begun and is not included in the 5 year plan.
 The Master Plan is spending as much as $20 million on educational and recreational facilities.
-District 5 is only assured of a 1/4 mile access trail from that plan.
-Our current Commissioner's yearly compensation will nearly be as much as District 5's facilities budget for the next 5 years!
+District 5 has only received of a 1/4 mile access trail from that plan.
+There is no apparent plans for the future.

 WE NEED AN EFFECTIVE VOICE

-Carl is running for Commissioner again because the Forest Preserves have moved forward, but District 5 was left behind.
-We have little to show for the last 7 years and little to come in the next5.
-We need an effective voice on the Commission so that District 5 can catch up.
+Carl is running for President because the Forest Preserves have moved forward, but many were left behind.
+We need an effective voice on the Commission so everyone will have access to all the forest preserves have to offer.
 Carl has been that voice in the past.
 He will do it again.

 ELECT AN EFFECTIVE VOICE